BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ## Weapon Condition and Jamming

 [Weapon Conditioning](https://www.nexusmods.com/cyberpunk2077/mods/10479) gives every weapon a **Condition** bar from 0 to 100.

+>[!TIP]
+>**In short:** repair your guns at the crafting bench with `Maintain` before they drop a tier.
+A gun starts to jam once it has lost 80 condition since its last repair.

  - Condition goes down every time you shoot or swing, hit or miss.
 Explosions that hit you also damage the gun in your hands.
  - As condition drops, the gun gets closer to jamming and does a little less damage.